garfunkel/Winnie-the-Pooh/README.md

 When generating articles, you may also specify the `-st, --title-state-size` and `-sb, --body-state-size` arguments.
 These values are used to determine the size of Markov chain nodes.
 Generally speaking, the higher the number the more 'accurate' generated content will be, however creativity will be reduced.
 A good value is around 2-3.
 2 is the default for article titles, while 3 is the default for article bodies.

-Finally, if keyword extraction was enabled when compiling the selected database, you may generate articles which are relevant to a list of given keywords.
+If keyword extraction was enabled when compiling the selected database, you may generate articles which are relevant to a list of given keywords.
 These keywords can be specified with the `-k, --keywords` argument.

+You can generate any number of articles by using the `-n, --number` argument.
+By specifying 0, an infinite number of articles will be generated.

+Finally, you may also send generated articles to other Winnie-the-Pooh instance running in proxy mode by specifying host URLs to the `-a, --api-post` argument.
+Every time an article has been generated, a call will be made to each of the hosts specified, adding the article for the users of the proxy to enjoy.

 ### Proxy Website
 ```
-usage: winnie.py proxy [-h] [-st title-state-size] [-sb body-state-size] [-k [KEYWORDS ...]] [-p PORT] [db]
+usage: winnie.py proxy [-h] [-st TITLE_STATE_SIZE] [-sb BODY_STATE_SIZE] [-k [KEYWORDS ...]] [-p PORT] [-a] [db]

 positional arguments:
   db                    database to use for generation (default: default)

 optional arguments:
   -h, --help            show this help message and exit
-  -st title-state-size, --title_state_size title-state-size
+  -st TITLE_STATE_SIZE, --title_state_size TITLE_STATE_SIZE
                         chain state size for article titles (defualt: 2)
-  -sb body-state-size, --body_state_size body-state-size
+  -sb BODY_STATE_SIZE, --body_state_size BODY_STATE_SIZE
                         chain state size for article bodies (defualt: 3)
   -k [KEYWORDS ...], --keywords [KEYWORDS ...]
                         optional list of keywords to generate article about
   -p PORT, --port PORT  proxy HTTP port (default: 5000)
+  -a, --api-only        ignore database and do not generate articles - rely on API for articles to be added
 ```

 Winnie-the-Pooh includes a web server that proxies the Global Times' website, replacing article titles/summaries/bodies in real-time as you view it.
 This means that you can effectively have your own Global Times in your pocket ready to go, whenever you need a good laugh.

-The options to the `proxy` command mirror those of the `generate` command except for the addition of the `-p, --port` argument, which can be used to bind the server to a custom network port.
+The options to the `proxy` command mirror those of the `generate` command except for the addition of the `-p, --port` and `-a, --api-only` arguments.

+The `-p, --port` argument can be used to bind the server to a custom network port.

+Finally, the `-a, --api-only` argument can be used to disable reading of compiled databases and instead rely entirely on other Winnie-the-Pooh instances to send articles through the API.

 ![Behold the mentally deranged glory of our own Global Times](proxy.jpg)